sauravtom/OCR/README.md

-# Implementing a Optical Character Reader in Javascript
+# Implementing a Optical Character Reader in Javascript (and also in matlab)

 + Very very primitive implimentation
 + A work in progress (inaccurate results)
 + [DEMO](http://sauravtom.github.io/OCR)
++ Matlab code is in the matlab directory.